What blinds and curtains are best for a Bay window?

 As well as roman and pleated blinds, vertical, roller and venetian blinds can also work well for bay windows.

-The key to successful bay window dressing is getting professional advice on what will work best for your home.
+The key to successfully choosing blinds and curtains for a bay window is getting professional advice on what will work best for your bay window.

 We make blinds and curtains to suit all shapes and sizes of window.
 Book a home appointment with Norwich Sunblinds to find out more about our wide choice of fabrics and finishes for your home.